John Mullen (baseball executive)

 Mullen then returned to the Braves as their general manager in May 1979 after the sudden death of Bill Lucas.
 Led by sluggers Dale Murphy and Bob Horner, the Braves won the 1982 National League West Division championship during Mullen's tenure in this position.

-After being replaced by Bobby Cox in 1986, Mullen served as vice president and assistant general manager of the Braves until 1990.
+After being replaced by Bobby Cox in October 1985, Mullen served as vice president and assistant general manager of the Braves through 1990.
 John Mullen died at age 66 in West Palm Beach, Florida, on Wednesday, April 3, 1991, having been found dead in his hotel room that morning.
-He was survived by his wife, Clair; a daughter, Kathleen; and two sons, Christopher and Richard.
+He was survived by his wife, Claire; a daughter, Kathleen; and two sons, Christopher and Richard.

 Said Cox upon Mullen's death, "John had been with the Braves since their Boston days.
 No one has done more for the Braves than John Mullen.
 We'll all miss him."
 The Braves wore his initials, JWM, on the right sleeves of their jerseys during the 1991 season.